An ode to arriving

-Those little moments witnessed as you catch eyes with your fellow passengers and try to guess their tales, gauging local fashions, exploring expressions, salutations and neighbourhoods.
+Those little moments you witness as you catch eyes with your fellow passengers and try to guess their tales, gauge local fashions, explore expressions, salutations and neighbourhoods.

-The first sip of beer, or pomegranate wine, home-brewed liquor or spiced chai as you meander the maze of new streets, senses all dancing like they are high on acid.
-The air of the city kissing your ears with its exciting sounds.
+The first sip of beer, pomegranate wine, home-brewed liquor or spiced chai, as you meander through the maze of new streets, senses all dancing like they are high on acid.
+The air of the city kisses your ears with its exciting sounds.

-The random conversations with a barman, mispronounced words you’ll study again later, the weary feet but buzzing mind when you finally snuggle into the blanket that’s yours for the now.
-The night feels too good to end, but tomorrows blank page is on the other side of insomnia.
+The random conversations with a barman, mispronounced words you’ll study again later, the weary feet but buzzing mind when you finally snuggle into the blanket that’s yours for now.
+The night feels too good to end, but tomorrow’s blank page is on the other side of insomnia.

 Nothing can compare to those first steps into the unknown, the magical, the next chapter of your myth forever being written – and I’m reminded, once again, the world is the best playground we will ever have – and it’s just outside the door of our routine.